html5syt/Gen-AI-API-Key-Hunt/README.md

 ## Usage/Examples

-Run directly as a script to generate the JSON results file:
+Run directly as a script to generate the DB results file:

 ```bash
 python3 ./search_keys.py